-Date Title and author Summary of reading (+interesting or new vocabulary learned) mmary of reading (+interesting or new vocabulary learned)
+Date Title and author Summary of reading (+interesting or new vocabulary learned) Signed:

 As part of your library lessons, you are expected to complete at least 20 minutes of reading once a fortnight.

 To track your reading, you need to complete a row of the table before each library lesson to show details of the book you have read.